-If your heating elements are screw-in type, you have to use the specialized wrench.
-An element tool is a socket which fits the hexagonal end of the element.
-It’s got holes on both sides where you can insert a screwdriver shaft.
+If your heating elements are the screw-in type, you need to use the specialized water heater element wrench.
+An element tool is a socket that fits the hexagonal end of the element.
+It has holes on both sides where you can insert a screwdriver shaft.

 This makes it easy to unscrew the element as you turn it counter-clockwise.
 Older elements may be more difficult to turn.
-When the element is loose, lift it out of the tank.
+Once the element is loose, lift it out of the tank.

-If your unit uses flange-type elements, you’ll have to unscrew four bolts to get it loose.
+If your unit uses flange-type elements, you will have to unscrew four bolts to get it loose.
 Once the bolts are loose, lift the element out.